 If you’re comparing drivers in detail, it will help to understand some of the more intricate TS Parameters, as over time it will help you differentiate between different drivers and identify which applications they are more suited for.

-For example, for a high power 18″ horn loaded bass bin, you will probably be looking for a driver with a high BL, and also a good strong cone.
-A strong cone will generally also be a heavier cone, so you’ll be looking for a driver with a relatively heavy cone.
+For example, for a high power 18″ horn loaded bass bin, you will probably be looking for a driver with a high BL, and a strong, rigid cone.
+A strong cone will generally also be a heavier cone, so you’ll be looking for a driver with a heavier cone.
+Lightweight cones have been used in horn loaded bass bins, but usually for lower powered applications focusing on upper bass .

 Mmd is the mass of the moving parts of the driver; the diaphragm, dust dome and voice coil.
 The diaphragm is the paper cone in a standard speaker.
 The voice coil includes the former and the copper wire.
 Most definitions online for Mmd seem to just be copies of each other, citing that the surround and spider are included in the moving mass.
 A bit of further research has suggested that only part of the mass of the spider and surround should be included, as the outside edge of the surround, and the outside edge of the spider are both glued to the chassis, and therefore DO NOT MOVE.